Future developments in Singapore: Jurong Innovation District (JID)

+Tenants in the JID include, Hyundai Motor Group, Shimano Inc, Konica Minolta, Bosch Rexroth, and Siemens.

 SATS Food Hub

 Broken-ground on 7 April 2022, SATS Food Hub is an upcoming S$150 million innovative food hub to be operated by SATS in the JID.
 Expected to be completed by 2024, the 5-storey building will bring together several existing catering operations at Pandan Loop under a single roof.
 Food manufacturing facilities, production kitchens, innovation lab, and a centre for warehousing and logistics are part of the facilities to be housed in the building.
 As an innovation hub, the building will feature an open innovation platform for the testing of new products and services.
 Automation, robotics, and Internet of Things (IoT) capabilities will also be used in its processes.

-Surbana Jurong Campus

-Broken-ground on 18 January 2019, the approximately 69,000 square-metre Surbana Jurong Campus is set to be Surbana Jurong's global headquarters when completed.
-Designed by Moshe Safdie, the ten-block campus will be integrated with the surrounding landscape and feature green technology such as solar panels.
-Efficient construction techniques such as precasted materials will also be used in the construction of the campus.

-36 electric vehicle chargers by SP Group will be initially installed at the campus before ramping up to a total of 250 chargers, making Surbana Jurong Campus the largest public electric vehicle charging hub in Southeast Asia.

-The campus is expected to be completed by 2022 and accommodate close to 4,000 employees when opened.
+Upgrading of Jurong Eco-Garden

+Part of the JID, the existing Jurong Eco-Garden will be refurbished with a new playground and fitness corner, and upgraded footpaths.
+A new pedestrian bridge will also be built over the Pan Island Expressway (PIE) to better connect nearby residents to the garden and the larger JID.